jbkunst/r-posts/025-stackoverflow/readme.md

 ### The Topics this Year ####

-We know, for example, some question are tag by *database*, other are tagged with *sql* or *server* and maybe this questions belong to a family or group of questions.
-So let's find the topics/cluster/families/communities in all these questions.
+We know, for example, some question are tag by *database*, other are tagged with *sql* or *mysql* and maybe this questions belong to a family or group of questions.
+So let's find the topics/cluster/families/communities in all 2015 questions.

 The approach we'll test is inspired by [Tagoverflow](http://stared.github.io/tagoverflow/) a nice app by [Piotr Migdal](http://migdal.wikidot.com/) and [Marta Czarnocka-Cieciura](http://martaczc.deviantart.com/).
 To find the communiest we use/test the [igraph]() package and the [resolution](github.com/analyxcompany/resolution) which is a R implementation of [Laplacian Dynamics and Multiscale Modular Structure in Networks](http://arxiv.org/pdf/0812.1770.pdf).

 *Let the extraction/transformation data/game begin!*:

 ```r